-I thought about that comment all during my 3-hr. drive home through gorgeous fall colors of rusts, yellows, bronzes (today, in contrast, has seemed remarkably gray).
+On Sunday as I drove home following Saturday’s board meeting, I thought about Ed’s comment during the 3-hr. drive through gorgeous fall colors of rusts, yellows, bronzes.
 And it struck me that music is so powerful because it is so positive.
 Words can be demeaning.
-They can reflect the worst of human nature – as I heard every time I turned on the car radio during my drive and heard vitriol from one of the campaigns – before I switched back to my Gershwin CD.
+They can reflect the worst of human nature – as I heard every time I turned on the radio during my drive and heard vitriol from one of the campaigns – before I switched back to my Gershwin CD.
 Words can wound, they can hurt, they can lie and deceive.

-But music does not wound, it does not hurt, it does not lie, and it does not deceive.
+But music does not wound, it does not hurt, lie, or deceive.
 Music is never negative!!
 We may like or dislike a particular piece or style of music, but there is nothing inherently negative in the music itself.
 This is not to say that it isn’t sometimes used as a background for hateful or negative ideas.
 And it certainly is used to elicit a variety of emotions in everything from movie soundtracks to campaign appearances because music can be sad, melancholy, upbeat, soothing, cheerful.

 But for one group of people, wounded veterans, music can be an exponentially greater lifeline – a means of rebuilding hope, and a return from a shattered life.
-Our despair about this election pales in comparison with the agony and hopelessness faced by thousands of veterans who have been catastrophically wounded, mentally or physically, on the battlefield.
+Thousands of veterans have been catastrophically wounded, mentally or physically, and face a life filled with agony and hopelessness.

 So what’s the connection with music, and what is MusiCorps?